 Are heirs responsible for satisfying the debt?

 No. Although the debt must be satisfied for any heir to inherit the home or any of its value, heirs are not obligated to repay the debt and are not on the hook financially.
 However, to place themselves in a position to inherit the home or any remaining equity, heirs must choose one of the available options to satisfy the debt.
-And even then, there is further protection.
-A reverse mortgage is a non-recourse loan, which means that even if they choose to repay the debt and then buy, own or sell the home, the heirs are prevented from having to pay more than the appraised value of the home.
-This benefits the heirs by effectively preventing the reverse-mortgaged home from being “under water,” financially.
+A reverse mortgage is a non-recourse loan, which means that even if they choose to repay the debt and then buy, own, or sell the home, heirs are not required to pay more than 95% of the appraised value of the home.

 What is the most popular form of repayment to enable inheritance?